fdazen/fda-documentation/rooms_set_up.md

 ![19.png]({{site.baseurl}}/images/19.png)

  Insert the updated name and click on the button _Save_

- - **DELETE**: check the box on the left side of the class you wish to erase, and click on the blue button _Delete Selected Class_:
+ - To **DELETE** a class, check the box on the left side of the class you wish to erase, and click on the blue button _Delete Selected Class_:

 ![20.png]({{site.baseurl}}/images/20.png)

- - **DEACTIVATE**: uncheck the box under column _Status_ relevant to the class you wish to make inactive:
+ - To **DEACTIVATE** a class, un-check the box under column _Status_ relevant to the class you wish to make inactive:

 ![21.png]({{site.baseurl}}/images/21.png)

- - **HOW TO USE CLASSES**: When you log in into your account, go to the Frontdesk tab: on the right hand side there will be a scroll down menu with the tag _View by Type_.
+ **HOW TO USE CLASSES**: When you log in into your account, go to the Frontdesk tab: on the right hand side there will be a scroll down menu with the tag _View by Type_.
 Click on the scroll down menu and select _View by CLass_ in order to have your rooms grouped by classes:

 ![24.png]({{site.baseurl}}/images/24.png)